tobek/laminae/notes.md

         - 140. When you think in words, are you sure it’s your own voice you hear?
         - 170. Closing a door very gently, you pull with one hand, push with the other.
 (NGP, CGD, NNC)
 - used
+    + "So you must not be frightened if a sadness rises up before you larger than any you have ever seen; if a restiveness, like light and cloudshadows, passes over your hands and over all you do.
+You must think that something is happening with you, that life has not forgotten you, that it holds you in its hand; it will not let you fall.
+Why do you want to shut out of your life any uneasiness, any miseries, or any depressions?
+For after all, you do not know what work these conditions are doing inside you." - rilke
     + "Nothing is created / Nothing is destroyed / Everything transforms" - milan trash can maybe but also Antoine Lavoisier
     + 217. All the falling rain is caught.
     + 204. By looking for the origins of things we deceive ourselves about their inevitability.
 Things that did not happen also have origins